-Who Is Meghan Markle's New Assistant?
-Everything You Need to Know About Amy Pickerill
+Amy Pickerill Is Officially Meghan Markle's New Private Secretary

+Amy Pickerill has officially been appointed as Meghan Markle's new private assistant secretary.
+She will handle Meghan's increasingly busy schedule and take care of any of her correspondence.
+According to ET, Pickerill, a former Kensington Palace press officer, was given her official title on February 19, exactly three months before Meghan and Harry tie the knot.

-Once Prince Harry and Meghan Markle officially announced their engagement in November, it was only a matter of time before Markle received the royal treatment in every aspect of her life—including getting her own personal assistant.
-To help manage Markle's royal duties, Prince Harry enlisted Senior Communications Officer Amy Pickerill—who made her first public appearance with the royals during their visit to Cardiff Castle this week.
+To recap, once Prince Harry and Meghan Markle officially announced their engagement in November, it was only a matter of time before Markle received the royal treatment in every aspect of her life—including getting her own personal assistant.
+To help manage Markle's royal duties, Prince Harry enlisted Senior Communications Officer Amy Pickerill—who made her first public appearance with the royals during their visit to Cardiff Castle.

 Although this may technically be Pickerill's first foray onto the global stage, the 32-year-old assistant has been working with the royals for over a year already, helping the Duke and Duchess of Cambridge as well as Prince Harry with their official duties.
 Here, everything you need to know about Pickerill and her new relationship with Markle.